ibm-cloud-docs/account/ts_accounts.md

 There is a limit of one instance per Lite plan instance to allow us to keep these plans free.
 {: tsCauses}

-You can create additional instances of the service by selecting one of the billable service plans, which are available in the billable accounts.
+You can create more instances of the service by selecting one of the billable service plans, which are available in the billable accounts.
 To upgrade to a billable account from the console, go to the **Manage > Billing and Usage > Billing** page, and click **Add Credit Card**.
 {: tsResolve}

 If you do not want to upgrade from a Lite account and are no longer using your existing Lite service instance, you can delete the existing Lite plan instance from the dashboard and then create a new instance.